 Shore fishing.
 Boat fishing.
 Ice fishing.
 Indiana Dunes Country offers plenty of options for those looking to make a big catch.
 Every season offers something different: salmon runs in spring and fall, winter ice fishing on inland lakes, and deep offshore fishing in the summer.
 Bring your boat, rent one, or hire a charter for an unforgettable experience fishing in the waters of Indiana Dunes Country.
 Browse local fishing spots here.

 Few places in the Midwest rival Indiana Dunes Country for great birding.
-More than 350 bird species live or migrate through here, drawn to the open water of Lake Michigan and to a landscape of beaches, dunes, woodlands, wetlands, and prairie.
-Click here to read why experts say the Indiana Dunes is one of the top birding destinations in the Midwest.
-For personal advice, stop by our Visitor Center for some face-to-face time.
+More than 350 bird species live or migrate through here, drawn to the open water of Lake Michigan and a landscape of beaches, dunes, woodlands, wetlands, and prairie.
+For personal advice on good birding locations, stop by our Visitor Center for some face-to-face time.
 If you’re into social media, share your adventures by promoting #DunesBirding.
-And when it’s time to take a break from birding, explore Indiana Dunes Country.
+And when it’s time to take a break from birding, explore the rest of the Indiana Dunes area.